Ygnacio Sepúlveda

-Ygnacio Sepulveda (1842–1916) was a Californio judge and attorney, who served as part of the first Superior Court of Los Angeles County.
+Ygnacio Sepulveda-Ávila (1842–1916) was a Californio judge and attorney, who served as part of the first Superior Court of Los Angeles County.

 Family and education

-Ygnacio Sepúlveda, a member of the prominent Sepúlveda family of California, was born on July 1, 1842 in the Pueblo de Los Ángeles, Alta California, Mexico.
+Ygnacio Sepúlveda, a member of the prominent Sepúlveda family of California, was born on July 1, 1842, in the Pueblo de Los Ángeles, Alta California, Mexico.
 He was the son of Jose Andres Sepúlveda, grantee of Rancho San Joaquin in present day Orange County, and Francisca Avila.
 His grandfather was Francisco Sepúlveda II, the grantee of Rancho San Vicente in present day Los Angeles County.
 His early boyhood was spent in Los Angeles, but when older he was sent to prep schools in Boston, Massachusetts.

 He was married on December 13, 1883, to Herlinda de la Guerra of Santa Barbara, California.
 He and his wife, who died in 1920, had two daughters, Conchita Sepúlveda Chapman Pignatelli and Ora Sepúlveda.
 He had two sisters, Mrs. Thomas D. Mott and Tranquilina Sepúlveda.